n1ght-hunter/igloo/README.md

 - **Plugin Isolation**: Secure sandboxed execution of plugin code
 - **Multi-Language Support**: Rust, JavaScript (experimental), and more

+## Todo
+- Add iced canvas support
+- Add cwasm plugin support and precompilation guide
+- Auto cache plugins by compling then storing compiled version and useing hash to check for changes
+- Figure out how to hook in iced tasks and subscriptions for async operations

 ## Getting Started

 ### Prerequisites